-Oregon developed the Dual Credit Standards to assure the quality of Dual Credit, and consistency between instruction of Dual Credit offerings at community colleges throughout the state.
-The Dual Credit program at Portland Community College (PCC) received approval in 2011.
-Part of that approval is dependent on ongoing, regular assessment of programs.
-The assessment section, A2, of the Oregon Dual Credit Standards states, “Every section of a (previously approved) course offered through dual credit is regularly reviewed by faculty from that discipline and Dual Credit staff to assure that grading standards meet or exceed those in on-campus sections.”
+Oregon developed the Dual Credit Standards to assure the quality of, and consistency between instruction of Dual Credit offerings at colleges and universities throughout the state.
+The PCC Dual Credit program received approval in 2011.
+Part of that approval is dependent on ongoing, regular assessment of courses.
+The assessment section, A2, of the Oregon Dual Credit Standards states, “Every section of a (previously approved) course offered through Dual Credit is regularly reviewed by faculty from that discipline and Dual Credit staff to assure that grading standards meet or exceed those in on-campus sections.”

-Courses that are through a 1-Year Initial PCC Dual Credit Articulation Agreement must be assessed during that academic year.
-A 3-Year Renewal PCC Dual Credit Articulation Agreement is assessed at least once during the three years noted on the agreement.
+Courses that arearticulated through a 1-Year Initial PCC Dual Credit Articulation Agreement must be assessed during that academic year.
+Courses articulated through a 3-Year Renewal PCC Dual Credit Articulation Agreement are assessed at least once during the three years noted on the agreement.

 Course Assessment Process

-- Work with your PCC Faculty Liaison to determine a convenient time to complete the course assessment
+- Work with your assigned PCC Faculty member to determine a convenient time to complete the course assessment

-Your Dual Credit course will be assessed on the following:
+The Dual Credit course will be assessed on the following criteria:

 - How well does high school Dual Credit course align with PCC’s CCOG?

 - Dpes the course use required PCC software and requivalent textbooks (if applicable)?